tobyplowy/Genten/Dev:-Git-&-Github-Workflow.md

 - It takes a greater than 2/3 developer approval to push to the develop branch.
 - The code must be tested on all supported systems before being pushed here.

 **Feature Branches** are where the action happens, each feature branch contains the addition of a single new feature.
 This is where all main development work happens and it is required to create a feature branch to push code.
-Any developer can accept code into a feature branch.
+Any Genten developer can accept code into a feature branch.
-- These branches must follow the naming convention of feat-[feature name] for example feat-blocks PULL REQUESTS
+- These branches must follow the naming convention of ``feat-[feature name]`` (e.g. ``feat-rendering-api``) PULL REQUESTS
 - A pull request from a contributors repository can be approved by a single developer, this code can only be pulled into feature branches and not directly into the development or higher branches.
 MERGE CHECKLIST